Apollo 16: Locations of spacecraft and other equipment

 The Ticonderoga delivered the Apollo 16 command module to the North Island Naval Air Station, near San Diego, California, on Friday, May 5, 1972.
 On Monday, May 8, ground service equipment being used to empty the residual toxic reaction control system fuel in the command module tanks exploded in a Naval Air Station hangar.
 Forty-six people were sent to the hospital for 24 to 48 hours' observation, most suffering from inhalation of toxic fumes.
 Most seriously injured was a technician who suffered a fractured kneecap when a cart overturned on him.
 A hole was blown in the hangar roof 250 feet above; about 40 windows in the hangar were shattered.
 The command module suffered a three-inch gash in one panel.

 The Apollo 16 command module Casper is on display at the U.S. Space & Rocket Center in Huntsville, Alabama, following a transfer of ownership from NASA to the Smithsonian in November 1973.
-The lunar module ascent stage separated from the CSM on April 24, 1972, but NASA lost control of it.
+The Lunar Module ascent stage separated from the CSM on April 24, 1972, but NASA lost control of it.
 It orbited the Moon for about a year.
-Its impact site remains unknown.
+Its impact site remains unknown, though research published in 2023 suggests an impact date of May 29, 1972 (the same as for the subsattelite) and an impact location of 9.99° N, 104.26° E.

 The S-IVB was deliberately crashed into the Moon.
 However, due to a communication failure before impact the exact location was unknown until January 2016, when it was discovered within Mare Insularum by the Lunar Reconnaissance Orbiter, approximately 160 mi southwest of Copernicus Crater.